dagbjorn/microcoffeeoncloud/README.md

     > exit
     bye

-Finally, stop the database container:

-    docker-compose down

 ## <a name="setting-up-authserver"></a>Setting up the authorization server

+### Start Keycloak
+Start by get Keyclock up and running (from `microcoffee-authserver`):

+    run-docker.bat

 ### Regenerate client secret of order-service
 All required configuration of Keycloak is automatically imported when the Docker container starts.
 However, the client secret of the OAuth2 client `order-service` must be regenerated.
-This can be done in two ways, either manually from the administration console, or by using the Keycloak CLI.
+This can be done in two ways, either manually from the administration console, or by using the Keycloak Admin REST API.

+Additionally, the client secret must be stored as a key-value pair in a file called `order_client_secret.env`.
+This file is specified by the **env_file** attribute in `docker-compose.yml` and should be located in the same directory.

+Contents of `order_client_secret.env`:

+    ORDER_CLIENT_SECRET=<secret>

-#### Using the administration console
+#### Using the Admin Console
 Assuming the default VM IP `192.168.99.100`, open https://192.168.99.100:8456/auth/ in a browser.

 1. Log in as user `admin` and password `admin`.
 1. Navigate to Microcoffee realm > Clients > order-service > Credentials and click Regenerate Secret.
 1. Copy the Secret value.
-1. In `microcoffee-order`, create a file called `order_client_secret.env` containing the following key=value:   `ORDER_CLIENT_SECRET=<secret>`
+1. In `microcoffee-order`, create `order_client_secret.env` as described above.
+1. Also copy `order_client_secret.env` to the `microcoffee-gateway` folder.

-#### Using the command line
+#### Using the Admin REST API
-Assuming the default VM IP `192.168.99.100`, run the following commands (Windows):
+Assuming the default VM IP `192.168.99.100`, run the following commands (Windows) from the top-level folder of Microcoffee:

     set AUTHSERVER=192.168.99.100:8456